sarahfuchi/Data-Science/Prediction (Regression)/README.md

 ## 4.3 Ridge Regression

 There is no shortage of excellent resources on this topic, one great resource can be found here: [Ridge Regression](https://www.mygreatlearning.com/blog/what-is-ridge-regression/).
-As is explained in the referenced resource, Ridge regression is a model tuning method that is useful for analysing data that is plagued by multicollinearity.
+As is explained in the referenced resource, Ridge regression is a model tuning method that is useful for analyzing data that is plagued by multicollinearity.
 This method produces high-quality results with L2 regularization.
 When multicollinearity is a problem, least-squares methods are unbiased, and variances are large, which means predicted values will be far from the actual values.

 In summary this is what Ridge Regression does: